Categorical action filtrations via localization and the growth as a symplectic invariant: Filtrations on the Verdier quotient

 \section{Filtrations on the Verdier quotient}

 In this \namecref{sec:verdierappendix}, we show that localization filtration is essentially independent of the specific model for the $A_\infty$-quotients (Lyubashenko--Ovsienko model in our case), and explain how to recover it at the level of triangulated categories.
+The results in this appendix are not used elsewhere in the paper, but they may provide a useful perspective on some of the previous constructions.

 For motivation, recall how Verdier quotients are defined: given a triangulated category $\fT$, and $\fT_0\subset \fT$ be a triangulated subcategory that is closed under taking direct sums.
 Then, $\fT/\fT_0$ is a triangulated category with the same set of objects as $\fT$.
 A morphism $K\to L$ in $\fT/\fT_0$ is given by a roof diagram